labsyspharm/scimap/docs/hl/sm.hl.classify.md

 If only a subset of phenotypes require to classified, pass the name of those phenotypes as a list through this argument.

+`threshold` : float, optional *(The default is 0.5)*
+Above or below the given value will be considered for positive and negative classification.
+If the data was scaled using the `sm.pp.rescale` function, 0.5 is the classification threshold.

 `collapse_failed` : bool, optional *(The default is True)*
 If set to true, the cells that were not classified based on the given criteria will be binned into a single category named 'failed_classify'.
 When False, the phenotype